 *Dough*

-- 1 cup milk warm
+- 1 cup milk, warm

-- 1/3 cup water warm
+- ⅓ cup water, warm

-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar

-- 3 1/4 cups all-purpose flour plus extra for work surface
+- 3 ¼ cups all-purpose flour, plus extra for work surface

-- 2 tsp salt
+- 2 teaspoon salt

 *Brown Sugar Coating*

-- 1 1/2 cups light brown sugar
+- 1 ½ cups light brown sugar

-- 3 tsp ground cinnamon
+- 3 teaspoon ground cinnamon

-- 1/2 cup unsalted butter melted
+- ½ cup unsalted butter, melted

 *Glaze*

-- 1/2 cup powdered sugar
+- ½ cup powdered sugar

-- 1/2 tsp vanilla extract
+- ½ teaspoon vanilla extract

-- 1 tablespoons cream or milk
+- 1 tbs cream or milk

 Instructions

 - In the bowl of your stand mixer fitted with a dough hook (or a large bowl with a spoon if you are making this by hand), add flour and salt.
-Turn mixer on low and slowly add the milk mixture.
-Once the dough starts coming together, increase speed to medium and mix until the dough is smooth about 6-7 minutes.
+Turn mixer on low and slowly add the yeast mixture.
+Once the dough starts coming together, increase speed to medium and mix until the dough is soft and smooth about 6-7 minutes.
 If the dough is too wet, add 1 tbs more flour at a time.
 The dough should still be sticky, but workable with floured hands.
-Take the dough out and either use the same bowl or grab another large bowl.
-Grease bowl well with non-stick cooking spray and place dough in, then flip to be sure all areas are coated.
-Cover tightly with plastic wrap and let rise in a warm place until doubled, about one hour.

 - Tip: I like to turn my oven to 170 degrees, turn it off and place my bowl of dough in there to create a warm environment for my dough to rise.